ut-dacs/MOOC-Internet-Management-Protocols/README.md

 # MOOC-Internet-Management-Protocols
-Configuration and support files for the MOOC exercises
+Configuration and support files for the MOOC exercises.

+The configuration files are for the Nagios exercise